American Idiot: Recording and production

 The members of Green Day individually crafted their own ambitious 30-second songs.
 Armstrong recalled, "It started getting more serious as we tried to outdo one another.
 We kept connecting these little half-minute bits until we had something."
 This musical suite became "Homecoming", and the band wrote another suite, "Jesus of Suburbia".
 It changed the development of the album, and the band began viewing songs as more than their format—as chapters, movements, or potentially a feature film or novel.
 Soon afterward, Armstrong penned the title track, which explicitly addresses sociopolitical issues.
-The group then decided that they would steer the development of the album toward what they dubbed a "punk rock opera."
+The group then decided that they would steer the development of the album toward what they dubbed a "punk rock opera".

-Prior to recording, Green Day rented rehearsal space in Oakland.
+Prior to recording, Green Day rented rehearsal space in Oakland, once again at Studio 880.
 Armstrong invited Cavallo to attend the sessions and help guide their writing processes.
-Cavallo encouraged the idea of a concept album, recalling a conversation the two had a decade prior, in which Armstrong expressed his desire for their career to have a "Beatles-like arc to their creativity."
+Cavallo encouraged the idea of a concept album, recalling a conversation the two had a decade prior, in which Armstrong expressed his desire for their career to have a "Beatles-like arc to their creativity".
 During the sessions at Studio 880, Green Day spent their days writing material and would stay up late, drinking and discussing music.
 The band set up a pirate radio station from which it would broadcast jam sessions, along with occasional prank calls.
 The band demoed the album sufficiently so that it would be completely written and sequenced before they went to record.

 Hoping to clear his head and develop new ideas for songs, Armstrong traveled to New York City alone for a few weeks, renting a small loft in the East Village of Manhattan.
 He spent much of this time taking long walks and participating in jam sessions in the basement of Hi-Fi, a bar in Manhattan.
-He began socializing with songwriters Ryan Adams and Jesse Malin.
+He began socializing with the songwriters Ryan Adams and Jesse Malin.
 Many songs from the album were written based on his time in Manhattan, including "Boulevard of Broken Dreams" and "Are We the Waiting".
 While there, he also formulated much of the album's storyline, about people "going away and getting the hell out, while at the same time fighting their own inner demons."